 While graduate study is in part self-directed, New Paltz students thrive with exposure to a variety of viewpoints.
 Each semester, one faculty member teaches graduate Painting/Seminar, and another teaches Drawing or Selected Topics.

 In the next term, the faulty team then rotates, so MFAs have a chance to work with every instructor in different ways.

-The Master of Fine Arts in Painting & Drawing provides a balance of intensive studio experience with critical/cultural dialogue.
+The Master of The Fine Arts in Painting and Drawing is a studio-intensive program that prepares students for professional practice with the capability to teach at the college level.
+The program encourages a balance of concentrated studio exploration, critical awareness, and dialogue on contemporary issues in the field.
 Our program is competitive, attracting a diverse group of national and international students.

 • To expand the scope of current work and enlarge the breadth of competence through creative endeavor, inquiry, and investigation

 • To balance intensive individual studio activity with group dialogue

 • Critical awareness, analysis, and reflection: consideration of work in a context of contemporary artists and culture; historical precedents; connections between art and other fields

 • Rigorous exploration of content & process: diverse media, conceptual modes, and the physicality and alchemy of materials

 • Challenging conventional practice; reaching beyond the scope of the familiar for new ways of thinking and working; striving to contribute to the evolution of the field

 • Refinement of verbal and written rhetorical skills